xdebug/vscode-php-debug/README.md

 xdebug.remote_enable = 1
 xdebug.remote_autostart = 1
 ```
-Also, if you haven't already, point your webserver's webroot to your project.

-Don't forget to restart your webserver after you made these changes.
+For web projects, if you haven't already, point your webserver's webroot to your project and don't forget to restart your webserver after you made these changes.
 Now, everytime you do a request to a PHP file, XDebug will automatically try to connect to port 9000 for debugging.

 ### Start debugging:
 In your project, go to the debugger and hit the little gear icon.
 Choose PHP.
 A new launch configuration will be created for you.
-Now, if you select this configuration and hit `F5`, VS Code will listen on port 9000 for incoming XDebug requests.
+Now, if you select the _Listen for XDebug_ configuration and hit `F5`, VS Code will listen on port 9000 for incoming XDebug requests.
-Now, when you make a request to `localhost` with your webbrowser, XDebug will connect to VS Code and you can debug your PHP.
+When you make a request to `localhost` with your webbrowser or run a script from the command line, XDebug will connect to VS Code and you can debug your PHP.

+For CLI scripts, you can set the same options the Node debugger supports: `program`, `runtimeExecutable`, `runtimeArgs`, `args`, `cwd`, `env` and `externalConsole` (see IntelliSense for descriptions).
+The dafault configuration includes one that runs the currently opened script as an example.

 What is supported?
 ------------------